-Students are required to keep their personal computers up-to-date with the latest operating system updates, virus data files, etc. The College is not responsible for maintaining students' personal computers.
+Students are required to keep their personal computers up-to-date with the latest operating system updates, virus data files, general backups of device, etc. The College is not responsible for maintaining students' personal computers.

 COURSE IDENTIFICATION

 LOWER DIVISION COURSES (100-299)